Align Eating Style with Your Life

 Contemplating making a change to better your health is always a good thing.
 It is vital to choose an eating plan that can become a lifelong habit, coordinates well with your lifestyle and takes into account any health issues you may have.

-One of the diets that is currently all the rage is the Ketogenic or Keto Diet.
+One of the diets that is still often talked about is the Ketogenic or Keto Diet.
 This diet was originally used and is still sometimes prescribed to treat people who have epilepsy.
 Due to its high fat and protein content, the diet has been found to reduce seizures.
 Today the Keto Diet (or modified Atkin's Diet) is often used for weight loss.
 Instead of glucose being the primary fuel, the body uses fat as the preferred fuel source.
 The foods that comprise this eating style are meats, fish, butter, coconut and olive oils, cheese and other high fat dairy, eggs, nuts, berries and low carbohydrate vegetables.
-Some people choose to avoid carbohydrates altogether which would include most fruit, starchy vegetables, legumes, grains and cereals.
+Some people choose to avoid carbohydrates altogether such as most fruit, starchy vegetables, legumes, grains and cereals.
 People may achieve weight loss with this eating plan and may feel more satisfied due to the high fat content.
-However, the challenge is to adhere to this diet for life and to maintain the weight loss.
+However, with the Keto diet comes the challenge of following this diet for life and to maintain the weight loss achieved.
 With the exclusion of most carbohydrates, the intake of fiber, Vitamin C and other micronutrients may be insufficient.
 High protein intake may also overwork the kidneys and/or kidney stones may develop.

-When people come to me for nutrition guidance, I encourage them to choose a style of eating that works with their lifestyle.
+When people come to me for nutrition guidance, I encourage them to choose a style of eating that works with their lifestyle and considers their medical history.
 Is the diet realistic?
-Does this diet help to manage already existing health issues?
+Does this meal plan help to manage already existing health issues?
 Does this eating style work with their current lifestyle/family life?
+What eating plan best aligns with their health goals?

-Knowing what current studies are revealing about the importance of eating a variety of nutrient-rich foods to stave off many of the diseases that result from being overweight or obesity is vital.
-Choosing an eating style for better health is a choice we all get to make.
+Knowing what current studies are reporting about eating a variety of nutrient-rich foods to stave off many of the diseases that result from being overweight or obese is vital.
+Choosing an eating style for better health is a decision we all get to make.
 So now that we are one week into the New Year, what health changes would you like to make?
-Think habit and lifestyle...your body will thank you for it!
+Think variety of nutritious foods, habit and lifestyle...your body will thank you for it!

 Please note this article is not intended to be a substitute for informed medical advice.
 You should not use this information to diagnose or treat a health condition.
 Please check with your doctor before changing your diet, taking supplements or beginning a new exercise/fitness routine.